 Stock Control, Segregation and Identification

-The system of stock control segregation and identification utilized is described herein to enable personnel to determine the adequacy of the stock, the location of parts, the proper identification of parts, and to assure that parts do not deteriorate, or become contaminated with foreign matter prior to use.
+The system of stock control segregation and identification utilized is described herein to enable personnel to determine the adequacy of the stock, the location of parts, the proper identification of parts, and to assure that parts do not deteriorate, or become contaminated with foreign matter prior to use or during transport.

 Items which have shelf life will be so arranged that the items with the shortest remaining shelf life will be issued first.
 The more recently procured items will be placed in the rear portion of the storage bin/area.
 These parts will be dated to ensure that the shelf life is not exceeded.